 Thousand Steps Hike

 This is a moderately difficult hike as the first half mile is an 800-foot climb up more than one-thousand steps.
-Once at the top, the terrain is level and you can visit the railroad grades, the dinkey house, and take in several views.
-Guests may descend the steps and end their hike, or George will guide those wishing to hike further, just over two miles, to Mill Creek Quarry Vista which looks up the Juniata River Valley towards Huntingdon.
+Once at the top, the terrain is level, and you can visit the railroad grades and the dinkey house and take in several views.
+Guests may descend the steps and end their hike, or hike just over two miles further to Mill Creek Quarry Vista, which looks up the Juniata River Valley towards Huntingdon.